bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/orbital-plane-and-keplers-second-law.md

 Equal areas are swept out in equal times
 :::

-This can be shown by integrating Eq. {eq}`eq:areal-velocity-definition`:
+This can be shown by integrating @eq:areal-velocity-definition:

 :::{math}
 A_2 - A_1 = \int_{t_1}^{t_2} \frac{h}{2} dt = \frac{h}{2}\left(t_2 - t_1\right)